 Cruelty and misunderstanding can make you a monster or a mute.
 Guillermo del Toro’s compelling allegorical fable, The Shape of Water, shows us that quite well.
 We can say all the obvious things about this multi-layered film set in its backdrop of the Cold War and a high-security government laboratory in 1962 Baltimore.
-There’s loneliness and loss; competition between the United States and Russia to have the first man in Space; fear, paranoia, dehumanization and exploitation of people and creatures.
-There’s the overriding do whatever it takes kind of brutality to be the one on top.
+There’s loneliness and loss; competition between the United States and Russia to have the first man in Space; fear, paranoia, dehumanization, and exploitation of people and creatures.
+And, there’s the overriding “do whatever it takes” kind of brutality to be the one on top.
 Yet, there’s also that human touch, the other story at the heart of the film: how cruelty is survived.
 That story, about a mute girl and a water creature, may seem fantastical; but it’s not.

 Elisa (Sally Hawkins), the young janitress who falls in love with our amphibious otherworldly creature (Doug Jones) in the government laboratory, is mute.
 She doesn’t speak, but she isn’t deaf.
 In fact, Elisa hears everything.
 So, is it that she can’t talk?
 Or, did something happen early in her life to make her decide it’s better not to say anything out loud?

 That clue may not be obvious to the naked “untrained” eye.
-Anyway, there’s certainly a lot more going on in The Shape Of Water to focus attention on.
-But, my answer was there – in Richard Strickland’s (Michael Shannon) cruel reaction to the beautiful (and also mute) creature.
+Anyway, there’s a lot more going on in The Shape Of Water to focus attention on.
+But, my answer was there – in Richard Strickland’s (Michael Shannon) cruel reaction to the beautiful (also mute) creature.

 That frightened creature, trapped in a water tank in the laboratory where Elisa cleans, has been brought there from South America to be experimented on and dissected; dehumanized to merely a “thing.”
 As Strickland says: “crack the thing open and learn what you can.”
 Learning doesn’t have to be cruel.
 But in this situation it is.

 To teach him a “lesson,” Strickland tortures the beautiful creature with an electrified cattle prod.
-The creature makes a crying/screeching sound – and Strickland beats him, yelling: “Is that you crying?
+The creature makes a crying/screeching sound.
+And, Strickland beats him, yelling: “Is that you crying?
 That’s just the worst fucking noise I’ve ever heard.”
-In this one particular incident of Strickland’s overall heartlessness was my clue to the very likely cause of Elisa’s own condition.
+This one particular incident of Strickland’s overall heartlessness was my clue to the very likely cause of Elisa’s own condition.

 Those scars on the side of Elisa’s neck – those deep red welt/scratches – they’ve been there since she was a baby.
 I think Elisa had a cruel dad; nasty as Strickland, who abused her when she cried, like any baby cries.
 If your dad hates you for crying – would you ever want to make another sound?